2D End-to-End Modeling of Kilonovae from Binary Neutron Star Merger Remnants: Methods

 When the outflows approach homologous expansion, the output from \texttt{FLASH} is passed to the radiative transfer code \texttt{Sedona} to compute synthetic kilonova light curves and spectra.
 In time-dependent calculations, \texttt{Sedona} assumes homologous expansion of the ejecta and operates on a velocity-based grid.
 It uses a Monte Carlo scheme, in which radiation is modeled as packets of photon energy.
 These packets continuously undergo absorption, emission, and scattering events until they escape the ejecta.
 After each interaction, the code updates each packet’s wavelength and polarization state.
 The cummulative behavior of all photon packets determines the local radiation fields, which ultimately determine the emergent kilonova spectra.
 Photons that reach the simulation’s outer boundary—defined by the maximum velocity—escape the ejecta and are subsequently binned based on time, frequency, and viewing angle.
 This binning process generates the model’s spectral time series.
 For a detailed description of \texttt{Sedona} and its underlying methods, the reader is referred to \cite{Kasen_2006} and \cite{Roth_2015}.

 We use a snapshot of the 2D \texttt{FLASH} simulations at 2.5 s as initial data for 2D \texttt{Sedona} simulations.
 We employ a cylindrical grid consisting of $80\times160$ cells in the $r$ and $z$ directions.
+The number of MC particles emitted through radioactivity per timestep is set to 5 $\times 10^{5}$, with typical calculations requiring 1500\text{--}2000 core hours.

 The input density, temperature, velocities, and $Y_e$ are interpolated from the available quadrant of the \texttt{FLASH} simulation.
 These data are then mirrored along the $z$-axis to reconstruct the full outflow structure.
 During the mapping, a relatively small amount of material with negative radial velocities, typically present close to the inner radial boundary of the \texttt{FLASH} simulation, is removed from the grid since it does not satisfy the homologous expansion condition and is expected to fall back through the boundary.
 We also ensure that the homologous expansion approximation does not introduce superluminal velocities for any zone in the simulation domain.

 An additional parameter introduced at this stage is the ejecta composition.
 We approximate the composition as a mass-fraction distribution consisting of 33 representative nuclei that sample different regions of the $r$-process pattern.
 As we do not have the capability to track on-the-fly $r$-process composition evolution in \texttt{FLASH}, the composition of a zone is assigned based on its (advected) $Y_e$.
 We extract relative abundances of the representative nuclei from prior nucleosynthesis calculations performed in \cite{Curtis_2024}, where the original 3D GRMHD post-merger simulation was post-processed using tracer particles.
 The composition of a zone is set using the final abundances obtained for the tracer particle with the closest $Y_e$ value at a temperature of 5 GK (when material leaves nuclear statistical equilibrium and the full $r$-process calculation begins), and normalized so that the mass-fractions in each zone sum to 1.